-The purpose of the Working Groups is to provide a platform for communication to inform and promote policies and guidelines in support of implementation of the Global Plan to Stop TB.
-Working Groups are established and dissolved by the Board on topics of strategic importance on TB.
-Working Groups are collections of individuals from various organizations with interest or expertise in a particular area of focus to the Stop TB Partnership.
-Further description on the Working Groups can be found in Section 13.
+The purpose of the Working Groups is to provide a platform for communication to inform and promote policies and guidelines in support of implementation of the Global Plan.

+Working Groups are established by the Partnership Board on topics of strategic importance on TB.

+Working Groups are collections of individuals from organizations with interest or expertise in a particular area of interest to the Stop TB Partnership.
+Further description on the Working Groups can be found in Section 13 on page 23 of this manual.